Attorney General William Barr resigns - KESQ

 His departure was announced by the President on Twitter moments after counting in the Electoral College put President-elect Joe Biden over the 270 votes needed to formally secure the presidency.

-Despite escalating tensions between the two men that had burst recently into public view, Trump framed Barr’s departure as amicable.
+Despite escalating tensions between Trump and Barr that had burst recently into public view, the President framed Barr’s departure as amicable.

 “Just had a very nice meeting with Attorney General Bill Barr at the White House.
 Our relationship has been a very good one, he has done an outstanding job!
 As per letter, Bill will be leaving just before Christmas to spend the holidays with his family,” Trump tweeted, announcing the news.